 Seminyak was my first stop in Bali and makes a great spot for easing into the island.
-If you’re looking for cool things to do in Seminyak, here’s my insider’s guide on how to spend the day there…
+I didn’t actually know there were so many western comforts here (there’s probably a lot you don’t know about Bali!) so I was pleasantly surprised when I touched down.
+Now that I’ve spent a good chunk of time scoping the place out, here’s my insider’s guide on how to spend the day there…

 Get fed! (and coffee’d)

 If you’re anything like me, you’ll need a fresh cup of coffee and some food before you’re ready to do anything.
 Get ready to settle into island-time and enjoy spending your morning people-watching and lazing around in one of Seminyak’s best foodie spots.

 What are the best restaurants in Seminyak?
 It’s a tough call.
 My favorites included Grocer & Grind for great coffee and healthy brunches, and it’s pretty close to Seminyak Beach if you need to ‘walk it off’.
 Try Sisterfields for a beautiful place to relax, or head to The Spicy Coconut for some vegan goodness.
 Note that Seminyak restaurants often have an Aussie feel to them, as this is one of the main expat areas in Bali.

 If that turns your nose up a bit, head down sidestreets for local ‘warungs’ offering cheap, Indonesian delights.
 For those on a liquid diet, try Char Char for a cold Bintang and enjoy the views of the street from their am-beer-theatre seating.
 Sorry, I couldn’t resist.